 Your electricity bill could be significantly more expensive than the Texas average if you signed up for Reliant Truly Free Weekends, especially if your usage doesn’t match the free time discounts.

-Alongside your energy charge, you’ll find a TDU delivery charge on your bill.
+You’ll find a TDU delivery charge alongside your energy charge on your bill.

 The TDU charge depends on which company services the area that you live in.
 The TDU charge for the Oncor area, covering the Dallas-Fort Worth metropolitan area, is currently 3.89 cents per kWh.
 Oncor also collects a base charge of $3.42 each month.